 Cé La Vi, located on the 57th floor of Marina Bay Sands, is the city’s most exclusive spot.
-And an exciting night of clubbing awaits party-goers at Avalon and Pangaea in the see-through floating crystal pavilion at Marina Bay.
+And an exciting night of clubbing awaits party-goers at Avalon in the see-through floating crystal pavilion at Marina Bay.

 Photography Jens Lambert Photography / Thinkstock